-An Immediate Roadside Sanction, commonly referred to as an IRS, entails a driver having their license suspended for a set period of time due to an impaired driving allegation.
-These sanctions are administered under the Immediate Roadside Suspension Program that came into effect in Alberta on December 1, 2020, replacing the Alberta Administrative License Suspension program.
-The length and type of suspension will depend on what type of license you have and the results of roadside screening.
+An Immediate Roadside Sanction, commonly referred to as an IRS, entails a driver having their license suspended for a set period of time due to an allegation of drug or alcohol related impaired driving.
+These sanctions are administered under the Immediate Roadside Suspension Program that came into effect across Alberta on December 1, 2020, replacing the Alberta Administrative License Suspension program.
+The length and type of suspension will depend on the type of license you have and the results of the police roadside screening.
 All suspensions are legislated in the Traffic Safety Act, which outlines the various procedures, beginning at section 88(1).

 The wording of the legislation is long, complicated, and difficult to read and interpret.
 In short, pursuant to the Traffic Safety Act, there are 5 different types of sanctions:

 - IRS: Fail

 You may also receive a criminal DUI charge alongside the IRS.
 Further, the imposition of criminal charges may depend on following factors: